wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 * Only W&B Admins can create, edit, or delete a secret.
 * Secrets are available if you use:
   * W&B SaaS public cloud; or
-  * W&B Server in an Azure or GCS deployment
+  * W&B Server in an Azure or GCS deployment (secrets to be stored in a W&B instance of the cloud provider's respective secrets manager)
 * Skip this section if the external server you send HTTP POST requests to does not use secrets.

 If you are on deployment type or environment not listed above, please connect with your account team to discuss what options are available for using secrets in W&B and the timeline for integration with AWS Secrets Manager.